-This Code of Practice supersedes the Code of Practice 19/2 issued in August 1989 including all amendments to that Code.
-It specifies testing procedures for both plant and cables, together with the required voltage test levels and durations.
+This Code of Practice specifies testing procedures for both plant and cables, together with the required voltage test levels and durations.

-Unlike the 1937 Electricity Supply Regulations, the Electricity Safety, Quality and Continuity Regulations 2002 make no specific reference to voltage testing of plant or equipment.
-However Regulation 3.(1) requires that "Generators, distributors and meter operators shall ensure that their equipment is.....used and maintained as to prevent danger, interference with or interruption of supply, so far as is reasonably practicable."
-Electricity North West will discharge this obligation by testing high voltage plant and cables when first put into commission or at a later date, if the insulation has been worked upon or altered in any way.
+The Electricity Safety, Quality and Continuity Regulations (ESQCR) 2002 make no specific reference to voltage testing of plant or equipment.
+However, Regulation 3.(1) requires that "Generators, distributors and meter operators shall ensure that their equipment is.....used and maintained as to prevent danger, interference with or interruption of supply, so far as is reasonably practicable."
+Electricity North West Limited (hereafter referred to as Electricity North West) will discharge this obligation by testing high voltage plant and cables when first put into commission or at a later date, if the insulation has been worked upon or altered in any way.

-3.1 Technical background to testing
+1.1 Technical background to testing

-It should be appreciated that high voltage testing of new plant and cables on site supplements high voltage testing at the manufacturer's works.
+It should be appreciated that high voltage testing of new plant and cables on-site supplements high voltage testing at the manufacturer's works.
 Works testing will include both witnessed type testing of new designs and routine testing of all production, in accordance with the IEC or British Standard to which the plant or cable is manufactured.
-In the case of cables or plant not specified in this Code, the manufacturing standard should be consulted.
+In the case of cables or plant not specified in this document, the manufacturing standard should be consulted.